mlcollyer/RRPP/cran-comments.md

 ## Resubmission
-This is a patch release, 2.0.1, which fixes some bugs and updates some code for efficiency.
+This is a patch release, 2.0.2, which fixes one important bug in version 2.0.1.
+This bug eluded tests but is detrimental to proper functioning.

 The package, `geomorph`, is developed by the same authors as `RRPP`.
 The reverse dependency has been addressed during development of this release and any necessary changes will be concomitantly submitted.